dcrossleyau/speculations/workflow/folio-workflow-engine.md

 The former is terser and more elegant when it works, but the latter is more explicit and expressive.
 It's nice to imagine that we could support the simpler style when it's sufficiently expressive, but also the more explicit style when it's needed.

-Is there precendent in existing programming languages for suppoting both styles?
+Is there precedent in existing programming languages for supporting both styles?
 The shell itself offers something along these lines, but it is rather inelegant.
 The second approach would look like:
 ```
 getPatronRequest `cat book` > request
 cat request | findSource > vendor